material hardness

 What Are the Different Types of Material Hardness?

 Material hardness can be classified into three main types based on the measurement methods used.
 Each hardness testing method has its own advantages and is suited for different materials and applications.
-Understanding these types helps in selecting the appropriate test for material characterization in various industries.
 Here are the different types of material hardness:

 Scratch Hardness: